ava-labs/coreth/README.md

 Snowman consensus does not use difficulty in any way, so the difficulty of every block is required to be set to 1.
 This means that the DIFFICULTY opcode should not be used as a source of randomness.

 Additionally, with the change from the DIFFICULTY OpCode to the RANDOM OpCode (RANDOM replaces DIFFICULTY directly), there is no planned change to provide a stronger source of randomness.
-The RANDOM OpCode relies on the Eth2.0 Randomness Beacon, which has no direct parallel within the context of either Coreth or Snowman consensus.
+The RANDOM OpCode relies on the Eth2.0 Randomness Beacon, which has no direct parallel within the context of either CaminoEthVM or Snowman consensus.
 Therefore, instead of providing a weaker source of randomness that may be manipulated, the RANDOM OpCode will not be supported.
 Instead, it will continue the behavior of the DIFFICULTY OpCode of returning the block's difficulty, such that it will always return 1.

 ## Block Format